Thick branes in Horndeski gravity: Introduction

 \section{Introduction}

-After the seminal works of the Randall-Sundrum \cite{Randall:1999vf,Randall:1999ee} some models were developed using to study the gravity localization mechanism in the braneworld \cite{Dvali:2000hr,Karch:2000ct,Bazeia:2004yw,Csaki:2000fc,DeWolfe:1999cp}.
-Beyond these models, other scenarios were proposed to study solutions through first-order formalism both in the gravity of Einstein \cite{Kiritsis:2013gia,Kiritsis:2019wyk}.
-But in recent years, models beyond the Einstein gravity like scalar-tensor known as Horndeski's gravity \cite{Santos:2021guj,Brito:2018pwe,Santos:2022lxj,Fu:2019xtx} has been call attention, where such theory have parameters that control the following coupling $\eta G_{MN}\nabla^{M}\phi\nabla^{N}\phi$ for sufficiently large $\eta$ the four-dimensional gravity is safely localized on the brane \cite{Brito:2018pwe}.
+After the seminal works of the Randall-Sundrum \cite{Randall:1999vf,Randall:1999ee} some models were developed to study the gravity localization mechanism in the braneworld \cite{Dvali:2000hr,Karch:2000ct,Bazeia:2004yw,Csaki:2000fc,DeWolfe:1999cp}.
+Beyond these models, other scenarios were proposed to study solutions through first-order formalism in Einstein gravity \cite{Kiritsis:2013gia,Kiritsis:2019wyk}.
+However, in recent years, models beyond Einstein's gravity, such as scalar-tensor theories known as Horndeski gravity \cite{DosSantos:2022exb,Santos:2021guj,Brito:2018pwe,Santos:2022lxj,Harko:2016xip,Fu:2019xtx} has been called attention, where such theory have parameters that control the following coupling: $\eta G_{MN}\nabla^{M}\phi\nabla^{N}\phi$, where for sufficiently large $\eta$, the four-dimensional gravity is safely localized on the brane \cite{Brito:2018pwe}.
 In fact, explicit braneworld solutions can be easily found.
 For these cases, we restrict ourselves to the analysis of the Newtonian potential.
-On the other hand, the computation of the weakly excited modes provides the correct potential with an extra term that goes with $1/r^5$.
-But, it's easily suppressed at large distances in comparison with the $1/r$ term, however, strongly dominant at small distances.
-Another interesting advantage of the explicit braneworlds solution for Horndeski gravity is the normalizable bound zeromass gravitational state where wave-function shapes the form of the brane in the extra-space.
+On the other hand, the computation of the weakly excited modes provides the correct potential with an extra term that goes with $1/r^5$, but it is easily suppressed at large distances in comparison with the $1/r$ term, but strongly dominant at small distances.
+Another interesting advantage of the explicit braneworlds solution for Horndeski gravity is the normalizable bound zero mass gravitational state where wave function shapes the form of the brane in the extra space.
 For this theory, we have that the continuum of massive modes can produce only very small (negligible) corrections to the Newtonian gravitational potential.
-This is expected since the analog quantum mechanical potential, it uncontrollably grows up at large.
-All these characteristics are separated by a gap from the ground state that are controlled by the Horndeski parameters \cite{Brito:2018pwe}.
+This is expected since the analog quantum mechanical potential, uncontrollably grows up at large.
+The excited modes are separated from the ground state by a gap that is controlled by the Horndeski parameters \cite{Brito:2018pwe}.